Time Plots encompass Run Charts, Control Charts and any chart that plots data over time.…

-During this free 1-hour webinar, you’ll learn how to lead and facilitate Lean Six Sigma teams towards success.
+During this free 1-hour intermediate webinar, you’ll learn how to lead and facilitate Lean Six Sigma teams towards success.

 Webinar Recording: How to Facilitate a Process Improvement Team to Success